josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 </div>

-But there's plenty of template complexity even in this simple form.
+But there is plenty of template complexity even in this simple form.

 <code-example
   path="testing/src/app/hero/hero-detail.component.html" header="app/hero/hero-detail.component.html"></code-example>